 JTBD/ODI at GitLab

-JTBD/ODI is a practical framework for understanding customers’ desired outcomes.
+JTBD/ODI is a practical framework for understanding users’ desired outcomes.

 ⚠️ This framework is undergoing evaluation in a pilot program ⚠️

-We use Jobs-to-be-Done (JTBD) and Outcome-Driven Innovation (ODI) to achieve a deeper understanding of our customers and the underlying job they’re trying to accomplish.
-Though JTBD can be applied in various ways, we use our own interpretation that fits our design process.
-We leverage the framework for “categorizing, defining, capturing, and organizing customers’ needs, and tying customer-defined performance metrics (in the form of desired outcome statements) to the JTBD” (Ulwick).
+We use Jobs-to-be-Done (JTBD) and Outcome-Driven Innovation (ODI) to achieve a deeper understanding of our users and the underlying Job they’re trying to accomplish.
+Though JTBD can be applied in various ways, we use our own interpretation that fits best with our design process.
+We leverage the framework for “categorizing, defining, capturing, and organizing users’ needs, and tying user-defined performance metrics (in the form of desired outcome statements) to the JTBD” (Ulwick).

 At it’s core, we focus on asking: What outcome are you trying to influence?